jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   for secure coding
   and security issues handling and remediation.
   Naturally,
-  they should witness and participate in the use of technologies to identify vulnerabilities in your organization's products and in their remediation, receiving continuous feedback.
+  they should witness and participate in the identification of vulnerabilities in your organization's products and in their remediation, receiving continuous feedback.
   To further develop their expertise and trust, they can also resort to earning certificates.

 - **Choice of moments for security activities:**
-  Before you think about what types of security activities and what tools to acquire for your organization, it's prudent to reflect on the moments of the SDLC where they will be applied.
+  Before thinking about what types of security activities to implement in your organization, it's prudent to reflect on the moments of the SDLC where they will be applied.
   By defining these points